Scientific Working Group on

 Tasks

-• The CODIS Committee will review issues relating to the operation of CODIS such as software functionality and performance as requested by the FBI Laboratory.
+The CODIS Committee will review issues relating to the operation of CODIS such as software functionality and performance.

-• The CODIS Committee will review issues submitted by the NDIS Procedures Board as received and develop responses for the consideration of SWGDAM.
+The CODIS Committee will review issues submitted by the NDIS Procedures Board or via QAS@fbi.gov and collaborate on the development of responses for the CODIS Unit of the FBI Laboratory.

 Laboratory Operations Committee

-The Laboratory Operations Committee is tasked to identify, evaluate, and research issues related to the efficient generation of high-quality DNA testing data by forensic laboratories in compliance with all FBI National QAS and NDIS Operational Procedure requirements.
-The chair of this Committee is Lisa Schiermeier-Wood of the Virginia Department of Forensic Sciences and the vice chair is Amber Carr of the FBI Laboratory.
+The Laboratory Operations Committee is tasked to identify, evaluate, and research issues related to the efficient generation of high-quality DNA testing data by forensic laboratories in compliance with all Quality Assurance Standards (QAS) and NDIS Operational Procedure requirements.

 Tasks

-• The Laboratory Operations Committee will review and, as necessary, recommend revisions to the FBI’s Quality Assurance Standards (QAS) and/or NDIS Operational Procedures Manual for the consideration of SWGDAM.
+The Laboratory Operations Committee will review and, as necessary, recommend revisions to the Quality Assurance Standards (QAS) and/or NDIS Operational Procedures Manual.

 Lineage Marker Committee